Lost Income After a Car Accident

 Documentation of lost Income

-When you have just missed a couple days immediately following the accident we may just mention the time you missed in our demand letter to the insurance company.
+When you have just missed a couple of days immediately following the accident we may just mention the time you missed in our demand letter to the insurance company.
 Anything more serious requires complete documentation.

 There are normally two parts of a lost wage claim.
 First, we need to document how much time you missed from work and the value of your time.
 That is the part of the claim that your employer can help us with.
 The other main part of documenting lost wages is being medically excused.
 It is important to discuss your work situation with your doctor.
 A doctor’s excuse will be needed by your employer and for us to prove you needed to miss the time when we are trying to settle your injury claim.
 The doctor’s excuse is the part that often gets overlooked.
 It is necessary to talk to the doctor about being excused from work.
 Without the doctor’s help, it will just look like you were being lazy and that you are a malingerer.